JanuarySnow/Nomad/README.md

 good pre-war guns sell for a lot and cost a lot, but are rarer to drop - they are the guns that (generally) are of a much higher quality and jam far less.

-You start the game with a mobile workbench in a metal box near the exit to the vault, this simulates all of the vanilla workbenches plus some more in a menu, drop the ECO workbench or hotkey its related tool to access it, use this to craft anything.
+You start the game with a mobile workbench, this simulates all of the vanilla workbenches plus some more in a menu, drop the ECO workbench or hotkey its related tool to access it, use this to craft anything.

+You also start with fast travel markers controller ( to denote up to 5 fast travel beacons you can use )

+And a companion loot controller to mark containers to send your followers home to stash loot for you

 Use the ECO quick menu (G key by default ) to switch ammo types for Crossbow/Bow/RPG